Nicholas Ray: Hollywood

-Screenwriter Philip Yordan, Ray's collaborator on several projects, back to Johnny Guitar and including King of Kings, looking at an extremely lucrative prospect, persuaded the director to sign again with Bronston for another epic, this one about the Boxer Rebellion.
-As biographer Bernard Eisenschitz observes: "Accounts of Ray during the making of 55 Days at Peking portray, not a man who was drinking (the rationale often advanced), but a film-maker who couldn't make up his mind, seeking refuge in frenzied activity and loading himself with unnecessary burdens."
+Screenwriter Philip Yordan, Ray's collaborator on several projects, including Johnny Guitar and King of Kings, persuaded the director to sign again with Bronston for another epic, this one about the Boxer Rebellion.
 With an international cast, including Charlton Heston, Ava Gardner, David Niven and most of the staff of Madrid's Chinese restaurants (as extras, not the Chinese principals), again for Ray, the project was being rewritten on the fly, and he was directing with little preparation.
-By habit, and because of the pressures of the job, he was heavily medicated and slept little, and finally, he collapsed on the set, according to his wife, suffering a tachycardia.
-He was replaced by Andrew Marton, a highly regarded second-unit director fresh off another runaway spectacle, Cleopatra (1963), with some of Heston's final scenes with Gardner directed by Guy Green, at Heston's request.
-Released from hospital, Ray tried to participate in the editing process, but, according to Marton, "was so abusive and so critical of the first part of the picture, which was my part," that Bronston forbade Ray from viewing any more of the assembled scenes.
-Though Marton estimated that sixty-five per cent of the picture was his, and though he wanted the directing credit, he accepted a financial settlement from Bronston.
+Due to th e pressures of the job, he was heavily medicated and slept little, and finally, he collapsed on the set, suffering a tachycardia.
+He was replaced by Andrew Marton, a second-unit director fresh off another runaway spectacle, Cleopatra (1963) Released from hospital, Ray tried to participate in the editing process, but Bronston forbade him from viewing any of the footage after Ray responded negatively to the bit that he saw.
 Ray was credited as director, and represented the film, his last mainstream motion picture, at its May 1963 premiere in London.